MasqueradeOfSilence/google-sheets-sorting/README.md

 # google-sheets-sorting
 Brief AppScript written to properly sort the columns of my projects spreadsheet.
 Used in conjunction to organize my projects with a Trello capture system.

 No "life maintenance" items will go on this sheet -- projects ONLY.
 Mosquito tasks will be relegated to the Trello board.
+The reason for this is that annoying everyday tasks tend to cause clutter, which makes it difficult to focus on long-term goals, as well as recreation.

 Items are sorted by due date and then priority.
 Recurring tasks, such as Leetcode review and the 50% rule for Drawabox, may be pinned to the top.
 Completed items are pinned to the bottom, colored blue, and crossed out.